 “If you educate a man you educate an individual, but if you educate a woman you educate a nation.”
-While some view this saying as an exaggeration, it is easily understood within development circles and by people who grow up in developing countries, where it is used to encourage equal access to education and other opportunities for girls as boys.
+While this may sound cliche, it is easily understood within development circles and by people who grow up in developing countries, where it is used to encourage equal access to education and other opportunities for girls as boys.

-If there were a perfect exemplar of this saying, then it’d be Nice Nailantei Leng’ete, a 26-year-old Kenyan woman who first spoke out against FGM at the age of eight.
+If there were a perfect exemplar of this phrase, then it would be Nice Nailantei Leng’ete, a 26-year-old Kenyan woman who first spoke out against FGM at the age of eight.
 With all odds seemingly stacked against her, Nice challenged the attitudes of her Maasai tribe in order to end a harmful traditional practice.
 Defying culture, she ran away from home multiple times to avoid being circumcised.

 Nice, now Amref Health Africa’s anti-FGM Advocate recently came to Canada.
 She shared her story at various forums in Toronto and spoke with Canadian Parliamentarians in Ottawa to mark the International Day of Zero Tolerance for Female Genital Mutilation (FGM), also known as Female Genital Cutting (FGC).